 - Refers to the standard operating procedures (SOPs) already developed for the site and in place; - Identifies analytical limits, units of reporting, and methods requested by each program; these values will be used to procure laboratory services.
-If the laboratory cannot meet the limits, units, or methods specified in the QAPP, the project manager and/or compliance organization will be contacted so a determination can be made if the proposed conditions are acceptable to meet current project objectives.
-If the conditions are found to be acceptable, the Sample Management Office (SMO) will document the acceptance with rationale; - Identifies analytical limits and methods that may be required by a given project [e.g., permits, maximum contaminant level (MCL), etc.]; - Incorporates the Paducah Gaseous Diffusion Plant Data Management Plan, DOE/LX/07-2458&D2 [U.S. Department of Energy (DOE) (2021c)]; and - Standardizes data validation processes by linking the process to SOPs (see Worksheet #21).
+If the laboratory cannot meet the limits, units, or methods specified in the QAPP, the project manager (PM) and/or compliance organization will be contacted so a determination can be made if the proposed conditions are acceptable to meet current project objectives.
+If the conditions are found to be acceptable, the Sample Management Office will document the acceptance with rationale; - Identifies analytical limits and methods that may be required by a given project [e.g., permits, maximum contaminant level (MCL), etc.]; - Incorporates the Paducah Gaseous Diffusion Plant Data Management Plan, DOE/LX/07-2458&D2; and - Standardizes data validation processes by linking the process to SOPs (see Worksheet #21).